 I’ll feel like I can do anything, like all the hard work will pay off for me eventually career-wise.Luis Muela | Visual Communications

-As a returning student, Luis said that he has made a point to get to know the campus and its resources.
+As a returning student, Luis said that he made a point to get to know the campus and its resources.
 He emphasizes how much it has helped him and admits that it is something he didn’t realize the first time.
-“Now that I am using them, I can see the difference they’ve made for me since I’ve been here.
+He explains, “Now that I am using them, I can see the difference they’ve made for me since I’ve been here.
 Now that I am in classes with professors providing information and opportunities, it has broadened my horizons on what I can do with my career and opened my eyes to things that I had never considered before.”